frenoid/spark-data-formats/README.md

 An introduction of data formats used in Spark and how to read from and write to them.

-The workshop was given as part of the [Big Data Engineering for Analytics](https://www.iss.nus.edu.sg/executive-education/course/detail/big-data-engineering-for--analytics/data-science) module which fulfills a requirement for the Engineering Big Data certificate issued by [NUS-ISS](https://www.iss.nus.edu.sg/)
+This is **Workshop 12 Data Formats**  is  part of a workshop series given as part of the [Big Data Engineering for Analytics](https://www.iss.nus.edu.sg/executive-education/course/detail/big-data-engineering-for--analytics/data-science) module which fulfills a requirement for the Engineering Big Data certificate issued by [NUS-ISS](https://www.iss.nus.edu.sg/)

 I have translated the original Python code to Scala